django-functest/django-functest/docs/installation.rst

 Dependencies
 ============

+django-webtest, WebTest and other dependencies are automatically installed.
+If you are using Django 1.11 or later, you should install django-functest 1.0.1 or later and django-webtest 1.9.1 or later.

 Installing django-functest will install the Python ``selenium`` package automatically.
 However, due the nature of Selenium, if you are writing Selenium tests (i.e. if you are not simply using the WebTest wrapper), dependencies are